 Fill in the details you want to include in the project in the Project Data section.

 After filling in the form, click the next icon, which is labeled as “System Type, Climate and Grid”.

-This will determine the annual sum of global irradiation to be used by the software in order to simulate the energy yield of the solar PV project.
+This will determine the annual sum of global irradiation to be used by the software to simulate the energy yield of the solar PV project.

 In this case, we will get 1678kWh/sq.m. as the maximum annual irradiation.